 Most new real estate investors simply invest in their home market and don’t give much thought to other cities or states.
 But when you open yourself to out-of-state real estate investing, you suddenly have thousands of towns to choose from.
 Where do you start?

 Start with cities and towns you already know.
 These could be towns you grew up visiting, or where you went to college, or where you travel frequently for work.
-Or, if you love vacationing in a certain area, that can make a convenient place to invest, and you may be able to write off some future travel expenses as business-related.
+Or, if you love vacationing in a certain area, that can make a convenient place to invest in rental properties or a house fix and flip, and you may be able to write off some future travel expenses as business-related.

 The ideal market depends in part on what kind of investing you’d like to do.
 For example, if you’re investing in rental properties, state and local landlord-tenant laws should play a role in your decision, as should local price-to-rent ratios.
 See the interactive map of the U.S., in this Attom Data report, showing county-level rental yield returns, which can provide some ideas for high-ROI rental markets.

-But if you’re flipping houses, those are non-factors.
+But if you’re looking to be a house flipping investor, those are non-factors.
 A more important factor for you is which direction home prices are trending.
 The last position you want to find yourself in is buying and renovating a house based on one After Repair Value (ARV), only to find that in the six months it took you to renovate the property, the ARV dropped by $30,000.
 What was initially a profitable deal could suddenly lose you money.

 Check Zillow’s home value index to verify that a local market is trending upward, rather than drooping.

-Whether you’re flipping houses or investing in rentals, one factor you should consider is affordability.
+Whether you’re flipping houses for a profit or investing in rentals, one factor you should consider is affordability.
 It doesn’t matter what the potential returns are if you can’t afford to buy a house in that region!
-But that knife cuts both ways; avoid town or neighborhoods with extremely low incomes, high vacancy rates, and high crime rates.
+But that knife cuts both ways; avoid towns or neighborhoods with extremely low incomes, high vacancy rates, and high crime rates.
 These indicators add risk, and make it harder to sell or rent investment properties.